Number of Kummer structures and Moduli spaces of generalized Kummer surfaces: Introduction

 \textbf{Acknowledgements.} The author is grateful to Arthur Baragar, Simon Brandhorst, Cédric Bonnafé, Donald Cartwright, Amir Dzambic, Will Jagy, David Kohel, Olivier Ramaré and Alessandra Sarti for useful email exchanges and discussions.
+The authors is also grateful to the referee for his numerous comments and remarks that improved this paper.
+Support from Centre Henri Lebesgue ANR-11-LABX-0020-01 is acknowledged.